KILT Messaging

 }

-The encrypted message not only references the DIDs of sender and recipient, it also references the unique identifier of the keys that were used in encryption.
+The encrypted message not only references the DIDs of sender and recipient, it also references the unique identifier of the keys that used in encryption.
 Therefore, this scheme still works if a DID should expose multiple encryption keys from which a message sender may choose.